A Place for Mom

 There are many benefits to receiving hospice care in assisted living.
 Hospice care teams offer physical and emotional comfort to seniors during their final months, weeks, or days.
 They also support family members as they navigate end-of-life decisions.
 By receiving these end-of-life services in assisted living, residents can spend their last days in the comfort of a familiar place.
 In order for residents’ end-of-life needs to be met within assisted living, medical staff must visit the community to provide hospice services.

 A common misconception is that seniors must go to another location, such as a hospice care home, to receive hospice services.
-While there are facilities devoted solely to hospice, the vast majority of people receive hospice care in their place of residence, says Jon Radulovic, vice president of communications at the National Hospice and Palliative Care Association in Alexandria, Virginia.
+While there are facilities devoted solely to hospice, the vast majority of people receive hospice care in their place of residence, says Jon Radulovic, communications advisor at Sentara Health and former vice president of communications at the National Hospice and Palliative Care Association in Alexandria, Virginia.

 “Hospice is associated with imminent death, and it’s not accurate,” says Radulovic.
 “It’s well-suited for the final months of life, not days.”